Dark-Knight11/TerminalFlex/README.md

 # Usage
 Run the `TerminalFlex.sh` file.

-It will ask for the text for banner enter that and done.
+It will ask for the text for banner, enter that and you're done.

 `./TerminalFlex.sh`